How to capture amazing fireworks shots with your iPhone

-In less than a week, millions of people will stare into the night sky as it's lit up by colorful bursts of fire.
+Next week, millions of people will stare into the night sky as it's lit up by colorful bursts of fire.
 Fireworks are a staple of celebrating America's independence, and capturing photos of those fireworks has become part of the experience.
 The Fourth of July provides an annual chance to test our phone photography skills.
+(Not to mention, take advantage of July 4 sales.)

 Whenever bright lights, such as fireworks, streak across an otherwise dark landscape, it becomes difficult to consistently capture the shot.